honest comparison

 Where the differences come from

 Mariana Tek's product DNA is correct in ways that very few competitors have matched.
 The four-mode cancellation policy structure (each pack and each membership tier can be one of: lose credit, charge fee, lose credit AND charge fee, no penalty) is genuinely well-designed and Junocal copied it exactly because there is no better answer.
 The pick-a-spot floor plan editor is the right shape.
-The broadcast-claim waitlist inside the cancellation window is the right pattern.
+The first-to-claim waitlist inside the cancellation window is the right pattern.
 None of these is in dispute.
-The structural difference between Mariana Tek and Junocal is not the product shape, it is the price point that the product shape requires the customer to pay, and the reason the price point is what it is.
-Mariana Tek was acquired by Xplor in 2020 at a valuation that depends on multi-year customer retention and price expansion.
+The difference between Mariana Tek and Junocal is not the product shape, it is the price the product shape makes the customer pay, and the reason that price is what it is.
+Mariana Tek was acquired by Advent International in November 2019 (and now sits under Xplor) at a valuation that depends on multi-year customer retention and price increases.
 The economic logic of that acquisition produces pricing pressure on the customer base.
-Junocal is independently owned and the same primitives can be offered at a quarter of the price because the customer base does not have to service an acquisition multiple.
+Junocal is independently owned and offers the same features at a fraction of the price because the customer base does not have to service an acquisition multiple.
 That is not a feature claim; it is a balance-sheet claim, and it is the reason the prices are what they are on both sides.

 Where Junocal is better

-Mariana Tek's entry tier is around $300 a month per location.
-Junocal Starter is $39 a month.
-For a single-location reformer studio with one to five instructors who wants the same primitives (pick-a-spot, four-mode cancellation, term-based courses, broadcast-claim waitlist), the price gap is $261 a month, or roughly $3,132 a year, on the entry point alone.
-Mariana Tek Studio tier (with the same features at three or more instructors) sits around $400 a month; Junocal Studio at $99 a month is $301 a month less.
-Over five years, the cumulative price difference for a 3-instructor reformer studio is approximately $18,000.
+Mariana Tek doesn't publish prices, but secondary sources put the base tier at roughly $179–285 a month per location, rising to about $260–360 all-in once the optional add-on modules are layered on.
+Junocal Starter is $15 a month.
+For a single-location reformer studio with one to five instructors who wants the same features (pick-a-spot, four-mode cancellation, term-based courses, first-to-claim waitlist), the price gap is well over $160 a month, or roughly $2,000-plus a year, on the entry point alone.
+Junocal Studio at $29 a month covers three-or-more-instructor studios with the same features.
+Over five years, the cumulative price difference for a 3-instructor reformer studio runs to roughly $13,000-$20,000.

 • Stripe Connect Standard, full account ownership

-Mariana Tek uses Stripe but on a model where Mariana Tek is the Stripe customer at the platform level and the studio operates inside that platform relationship.
-Junocal uses Stripe Connect Standard, which is structurally different: the studio is the full Stripe customer at the account level, the studio owns the dashboard, the studio has its own Stripe rate card with Stripe directly, the studio can talk to Stripe support without going through Junocal.
-The practical implications matter when payments go wrong: dispute handling, payout schedule changes, custom processing rates negotiated with Stripe, all of those are direct on Junocal.
+Mariana Tek runs payments on Stripe with payouts direct to the studio's bank account and no published markup.
+Junocal uses Stripe Connect Standard, where the studio is the full Stripe customer at the account level: the studio owns the dashboard, has its own rate card with Stripe directly, and can talk to Stripe support without going through Junocal.
+The practical implications matter when payments go wrong: dispute handling, payout schedule changes, and custom processing rates negotiated with Stripe are all direct on Junocal, where on Mariana Tek the platform sits between you and Stripe on the software side.

-Mariana Tek was acquired by Xplor in 2020.
-The Xplor portfolio strategy is the same one that affected Momence after the January 2025 acquisition: price expansion on the existing customer base over 18 to 36 months, contract length increases at renewal, integration with the rest of the portfolio's billing infrastructure.
+Mariana Tek was acquired by Advent International in November 2019 and now sits under Xplor.
+The portfolio strategy is the same one that affected Momence after its January 2025 acquisition: price expansion on the existing customer base over 18 to 36 months, contract length increases at renewal, integration with the rest of the portfolio's billing infrastructure.
 The pattern has been visible at Mariana Tek for several years and continues.
 Junocal is independently owned with no acquisition-driven economics.
-If you switched to Mariana Tek before the Xplor acquisition for the operator-friendly DNA, the structural argument for switching to Junocal in 2026 is the same one that drove the original Mariana Tek switch: get away from the PE roll-up.
+If you switched to Mariana Tek before the acquisition for the operator-friendly DNA, the structural argument for switching to Junocal in 2026 is the same one that drove the original Mariana Tek switch: get away from the PE roll-up.

 • No annual auto-renewing contract